Gibson Les Paul Classic Vs Standard (Comparison)

 One of the only things we can surmise is that the Standard series gets more "by-hand" work than the Classic series.
 The product description specifically mentions hand-wired electronics for the '50s Standard, but not the classic.

+Any time you have work done by hand on a guitar, it tends to significantly run up the price.
 That's probably what we're seeing with the Les Paul Standard being more expensive than the Classic, because it's not an issue of pickups, tonewood, electronics, or a Plek'd fretboard, all of which are nearly mirroring each other in the two guitars.

 Gibson Les Paul Classic